 The distance radio waves travel is proportional to how “loud” they are, that is, the transmit power, and also the frequency, based upon a 1/f ratio.
 So, a 600MHz (0.6GHz) radio wave travels four times the distance of a 2.4GHz radio wave, and six times the distance of a 3.6GHz signal or 65 times farther than a 39GHz signal if the “loudness” of each is equivalent.
 Furthermore, lower frequency signals bend around objects, over hills, and tend to penetrate buildings, go through trees, and travel through the air relatively well.
-By contrast, a 39GHz so-called millimeter wave frequency behaves a lot more like a concentrated flashlight beam.
+By contrast, a 39GHz so-called millimeter-wave frequency behaves a lot more like a concentrated flashlight beam.
 It doesn’t bend around buildings well, nor penetrate walls, and is more easily absorbed by the atmosphere.
 However, if you are within the beam – you are golden.

 The peak speed that can be achieved is also related to the frequency.
-The low band has nice peak speed, say in the 400 Mbps range.
+The low band has a nice peak speed, say in the 400 Mbps range.
 Mid-band has much better, say in the 1Gbps range.
-So, if you are in a less dense area and want some real speed but more importantly, great coverage – than vanilla is going to be great for you.
+So, if you are in a less dense area and want some real speed but more importantly, great coverage – then vanilla is going to be great for you.
 If you are in the burbs or the edge of an urban area – chocolate – the mid-band is going to be, as in life, your favorite flavor.
-If you are the millennial in Manhattan with a Samsung 5G strawberry capable phone or a business with high throughput, low latency business requirements – then the strawberry high band might be ideal for you.
+If you are a millennial in Manhattan with a Samsung 5G strawberry capable phone or a business with high throughput, low latency business requirements – then the strawberry high band might be ideal for you.

-But what about the strawberry bands – those at 24, 28 or 39GHz bands?
+But what about the strawberry bands – those at 24, 28, or 39GHz bands?
 The peak speed of these links is impressive – up to 3Gbps or so.
 However, their range is generally limited (often less than a mile from the cell tower), and they generally don’t penetrate buildings particularly well.
 This is made up for by using incredibly “loud” signals.
 For urban areas in particular, where a huge percentage of economic activity is transacted, once enough expensive towers have been built out, this can be awesome.
 However, don’t expect the strawberry 5G to be widely available in the ‘burbs, and certainly not along the rural interstate.

 By contrast with the three 5G flavors, in the not-too-distant future we will essentially have two flavors of Wi-Fi: Wi-Fi 6 along with earlier generation Wi-Fi devices and Wi-Fi 6E, coming in 2021 within the 6GHz to 7GHz band (see The 6GHz Wi-Fi SuperFi-Way Coming in 2021).
 Both varieties of Wi-Fi can be as fast and even faster than 5G.
 But, their signals aren’t as “loud” – so you don’t want to be too far away from the Wi-Fi AP versus the distance you can be from a cell tower.
 So why both?
 Perhaps a highly oversimplified way to think about this is deterministic service.
 Say what?
-By deterministic service I mean that with Wi-Fi, you don’t have to pay a monthly fee for mobile connectivity.
-You, your employer, your university, the owners of the mall, the train station can all have as good a mobile wireless experience as you wish to invest in, and can do so very cost effectively.
+By deterministic service, I mean that with Wi-Fi, you don’t have to pay a monthly fee for mobile connectivity.
+You, your employer, your university, the owners of the mall, the train station can all have as good a mobile wireless experience as you wish to invest in and can do so very cost-effectively.
 As the TV ad says, pay for what you want.

-By contrast, licensed spectrum, which costs carriers billions of dollars, performs well, but takes huge capital expenditures to make it available along our streets, through the windows into our buildings, along our highways, etc. You know what your cell phone bill is.
+By contrast, licensed spectrum, which costs carriers billions of dollars, performs well but takes huge capital expenditures to make it available along our streets, through the windows into our buildings, along our highways, etc. You know what your cell phone bill is.
 If you wanted the best that 5G could offer you anywhere in your office building, it would be far more expensive than your “wi-fi bill”.
 Further, as a business or homeowner, you have no say whatsoever on the cell coverage you get.
-With Wi-Fi you get what you want to pay for.
+With Wi-Fi, you get what you want to pay for.
 Said differently – one technology serves one set of needs, the other a different set of needs – even though both are about delivering mobility.
-So no, life won’t boil down to just a choice between vanilla, chocolate or strawberry.
+So no, life won’t boil down to just a choice between vanilla, chocolate, or strawberry.
 It will also involve gelato, chocolate mint, and salted caramel.